onepub-dev/nginx-le/cli/README.md

 Note: the difference `custom` vs `live`.

+At runtime Nginx-LE pulls its configuration from the `live` directory.

-On startup the `live` directory is symlinked to your `/etc/nginx/custom` directory.
+On startup, if you have a valid certificate, the `live` directory is symlinked to your `/etc/nginx/custom` directory.

-This allows nginx-le to change the `live` folder to point to the `acquire` path when in `certificate acquistion` mode.
+If you don't have a valid certificate, the `live` directory is symlinked to to the `acquire` folder and Nginx-LE is placed into acquisition mode.

-When configured for SSL, nginx will fail on start if you don't have a valid certificates.

-To get around this problem, on startup nginx-le checks if you have active certificates.
-If you don't it placess the container into `acquire` mode.

-nginx-le does this by changing the `live` symlink to point to the `/etc/nginx/acquire` directory.

 The `acquire` path contains a single `index.html` page informing you that a certificate needs to be acquired.
 In this mode no other content will be served and only requests from certbot will be processed.